 Emotional or Mental Trauma

 Permanent illness and physical disability are obvious factors that can turn a case into a candidate for jury trial.
 These factors impact the plaintiff for many years after the accident, leading to thousands or even millions in medical costs, lost wages and other damages.

 Similarly, mental and emotional affects of the accident can also run up the legal price tag.
 Do not dismiss the civil litigation route because there are no physical damages to show.

-A personal injury attorney may be able to make a case for emotional and mental impact that you would be hard pressed to conceive of in small claims court.
+A personal injury attorney in South Bend may be able to make a case for emotional and mental impact that you would be hard pressed to conceive of in small claims court.

 If the defendant in your case files bankruptcy, recovering your damages can become quite difficult to do.
 A personal injury lawyer can navigate such a case to your benefit, better than you could do in small claims court.
 The attorney may also uncover other responsible parties that can be sued, if the initial defendant files for bankruptcy.

 Malpractice, Divorce, and Probate